x

 • Sunday: Kershaw County Library, 1304 Broad St., Camden.
 Murder & Mayhem with author Miles Gardner, 1 p.m.; John Williams on Southern Folklore, 3 p.m.; Folklore and Legends Lantern Tour, 4:30 and 6 p.m.

-SATURDAY, October 19
+SATURDAY, OCT.
+19

 Newberry Oktoberfest, 10 a.m.-6 p.m., downtown Newberry.
 Enjoy beer and wine and authentic German foods, live music, Kindertown with swings, trampoline, rock wall and more – and sign up for the best traditional German dress contest with categories for women, men and kids

 The Price is Right Live!
 7:30 p.m.
-Koger Center for the Arts, 1051 Greene St. Buy your ticket and a chance to hear your name called to “Come on down” to play for prizes – maybe even a new car!
+Koger Center for the Arts, 1051 Greene St. Buy your ticket and have a chance to hear your name called to “Come on down” to play for prizes – maybe even a new car!
 The classic games are here – from Plinko to Cliffhangers – plus the Big Wheel and Showcase Showdown.

 PAW Patrol Live: Heroes Unite, various times, Colonial Life Arena, 801 Lincoln St. Ryder and the PAW Patrol pups as they face their greatest challenge yet.

-SUNDAY, October 20
+SUNDAY, OCT.
+20

 The Revue: Drag Brunch Edition, noon-3:30 p.m.
 The Venue, 1626 Main St. Survive SC Pride parties?
-Recover while sipping mimosas and enjoying your brunch with host Paris Lefairs
+Recover while sipping mimosas and enjoying your brunch with host Paris Lefairs.

 UPCOMING HALLOWEEN EVENTS

-OCTOBER 24
+OCT.
+24

 Not-So-Spooky Halloween Stroll, 2-5 p.m.
 Richland Library Main, 1431 Assembly plus Hampton Street Plaza and Main Street Business District.
-Get dressed up in your favorite Halloween costume and join in on the fun as you go trick-or-treating in downtown Columbia.
+Get dressed in your favorite Halloween costume and join the fun as you go trick-or-treating in downtown Columbia.
 Columbia Police and City Center Partnership Yellow Shirts help families cross streets and stay safe on the stroll.
 Richland Library will hand out candy and non-candy items.
 Participating businesses include:

 • Richland Library Main, 1431 Assembly St.